Last updated on June 12, 2025

 Modern Horizons 2

-Although Modern Horizons sets have had a mixed reception (and Modern Horizons 3 is sure to have one too) for Constructed formats, they’ve been incredibly popular Limited formats.
-Given the opportunity to open some spice such as a fetch land, or an Evoke Elemental, Modern Horizons 2 packs are still surprisingly cheap and available.
+Although Modern Horizons sets have had a mixed reception for Constructed formats, they are incredibly popular Limited formats.
+Given the opportunity to open some spice such as a fetch land, or an evoke elemental, Modern Horizons 2 packs are still surprisingly cheap and available.

 Magic: The Gathering Modern Horizons 2 Draft Booster Box | 36 Packs (540 Magic Cards)